بسم الله الرحمان الرحيم

 The following process is possible in self-study but having a teacher is much better for when you get stuck (which you will) or need a push:

 1) Start off with Arabic learning texts for foreign learners.
-The best I have used are اللغة العربية بين يديك (esp. for its listening lessons – learners often find it useful to repeat the 2nd volume) and ‘Studying Arabic from the Islamic Texts’ by Syed Iqbal Zaheer for integrated grammar and reading practice.
-Having a teacher on hand to teach you a few quick lessons on foundational grammar here would be extremely helpful.
-The Madinah and Imam Saud University books are also good.
+The best I have used are اللغة العربية بين يديك (esp. for its listening lessons – learners often find it useful to repeat the 2nd volume – although this applies to the older 3 volume set rather than the newer 4 volume one) and ‘Studying Arabic from the Islamic Texts’ by Syed Iqbal Zaheer for integrated grammar and reading practice.
+I highly recommend this latter book for self-study and independent learning.
+It systematically combines grammar and reading practice together.
+I would prefer you buy the book to support the author, but unfortunately it is literally impossible to find his books (and those of his publisher) outside of Jarir Bookstore in Saudi Arabia.
+The Madinah and Imam Saud University textbooks are also good.
 There are also Egyptian books that I have heard of but don’t know much about.
 The more you do at this stage, the better.

-For listening, try to waste your time on Arabic YouTube instead of English.
+This will vary from person to person, and often YouTube will be the best resource.
+Easy and quick da’wah lectures on Sīrah, Fiqh etc can be very helpful.
+Try to ‘waste’ your time on Arabic YouTube instead of English.
 You may be surprised at the level of immersion you can achieve this way.
 BBC Arabic is also an excellent outlet to listen to.
 Their Arabic is often much easier and formal than other news networks.

 Don’t be discouraged if you don’t understand everything in a listening piece.
 An 80% comprehension level is quite an achievement.
 Fluency takes time to develop so be patient with it.
 Learning a 2nd language is like learning a skill so it takes years to master, not days, weeks or months.
 If you know someone who has done it in that time, they are an exception not the rule.